The Great Buddha

 Passing through a traffic tunnel, we emerged to find a sacred compound on our right called Kenchoji.
 The crowds grew smaller as we walked further from the center of town.
 Unlike Tsurugaoka Hachimangu which was free, we paid a small fee (300 yen) to enter this complex.
 There were no lines and with the English pamphlet we were given, we explored the extensive grounds.

 Kenchoji is a Rinzai Zen temple and ranks first among Kamakura’s Five Great Zen Temples.
-These sacred grounds were marked with towering gates(signifiying our passage from the outer world into sacred space), beautifully manicured gardens, shrines, Dharma Hall, Grand Gate, a monastery, a Zen garden, a large Buddha Hall and Bell Temple designated as a national treasure.
+These sacred grounds were marked with towering gates(signifying our passage from the outer world into sacred space), beautifully manicured gardens, shrines, Dharma Hall, Grand Gate, a monastery, a Zen garden, a large Buddha Hall and Bell Temple designated as a national treasure.
 My oldest son found the incense burner standing in front of the Buddha Hall mesmerizing.
 He bought a stick to burn, an offering to Buddha.
 In Zen Buddhism, this also meant a symbol of unity.

-As we viewed each structure, reading its historical importance, I discovered that a 20 minute walk further into the compound would take us to a lookout that would give us a view of Mount Fuji.
+As we viewed each structure, reading its historical importance, I discovered that a 20-minute walk further into the compound would take us to a lookout that would give us a view of Mount Fuji.
 Were we up for the task?
 We had been on our feet for about five hours starting with our commute.
-Not willing to show that their mom could out walk them, they said, “of course!”
+Not willing to show that their mom could outwalk them, they said, “of course!”
 Heading further in, we skirted beside two massive wooden buildings with typical steep sloping irimoya roofs.
 The path was paved, stretching deeper into the woods.
 We past under smaller Torii gates, tall headstones engraved with writings, bronze statues that seemed to stand as guardians, to begin our slow ascent.
 Reaching the final platform on the hillside, we found ourselves in front of the last shine on the compound, Hansobo Shrine.
 The view was well worth the climb.
-For miles we overlooked forested hills, the Buddhist compound and somewhere hidden in the hazy horizon was Mount Fuji.
+For miles, we overlooked forested hills, the Buddhist compound and somewhere hidden in the hazy horizon was Mount Fuji.
 Kenchoji was well worth a visit.
 It managed to instill a peace that all of us appreciated.

 Hailing a cab, we had just an hour to see one of the most iconic statues in Japan, The Great Buddha, before the grounds closed.
 My heart started racing.
-I didn’t want to miss this colossal bronze Buddha that had moved so many including Rudyard Kipling during his visit in 1800’s.
+I didn’t want to miss this colossal bronze Buddha that had moved so many including Rudyard Kipling during his visit in the 1800’s.

 We drove through tunnels and zigzagged through narrow residential streets sometimes pulling to the side, allowing an oncoming car to pass.
 Would we make it?
 The question loomed over me.
 Our hour was whittling away and as I glanced at my Google maps, a popup warned me that the sanctuary would close in 45 minutes.
 A feeling of dismay began to wash over me.
 I told myself that it was O.K. if we missed it.
 I was the only one who really knew its history.
 The rest of the family had not gotten involved in researching the sites of Japan(other than Japan’s anime mania).
 They drifted happily along, relying on my leadership.